Quicr/libquicr/README.md

 `make format` will format the code based on clang-format.

+If openssl isn't installed, `brew install openssl1.1` should fix it.
-If there are openssl errors, please ensure `OPENSSL_ROOT_DIR` is setup via
+If there are still openssl errors, please ensure `OPENSSL_ROOT_DIR` is setup via

 ```